arsitektur-jaringan-komputer/Modul-Jarkom/Modul-2/DNS/README DNS - English.md

 ### 1.1.C Application of DNS Server

+#### What is DNS?

+Imagine the DNS server as a translator.
+When you type a website name in your browser, your computer doesn't understand that name right away.
+So, it asks the DNS server to "translate" the website name into an IP address, like a house number on the internet.
+Once the DNS server provides the IP address, your computer can connect to that website.

 For Computer Network Practicum, we will use BIND9 application as DNS Server, because BIND(Berkley Internet Naming Daemon) is the most widely used DNS Server and also has quite complete feature

 ### 1.1.D List DNS Record

+#### What is DNS Record?

+A DNS record is an entry in the DNS server that helps link the website name you type with the server's IP address.
+So, when you type a website name (like www.youtube.com), the DNS record tells the browser where to go to find that website, much like directions on the internet.

 | Tipe          | Deskripsi                     |
 | ------------- |:-----------------------------|
 | A             | Mapping domain names to IP addresses (IPv4) of domain hosting computers|